environmental-data-science/envdatasci/Readme.md

 	     You will now have a new local directory in your instance called `eds-217/`, which contains all of the course materials.
 Before proceeding, we need to make sure that your instance has all the necessary python libraries that the course materials require.

-1. Use the file browser in JupyterLab top open the `eds-217/` directory.
+1. Use the file browser in JupyterLab to open the `eds-217/` directory.

 1. Double-click the `test_environment.ipynb` file.
-This will open the file into a Jupyer Notebook.
+This will open the file into a Jupyter notebook editing environment.

 1. Follow the instructions in the notebook to execute the cells and confirm that your installation is working correctly.
-If all goes well, you will get a message saying `You\'re all set!`, and some detailed information on the various packages installed on `taylor.bren.ucsb.edu`.
+If all goes well, you will get a message saying `You're all set!`, and some detailed information on the various packages installed on `taylor.bren.ucsb.edu`.
 Now you're ready to learn some python!

 ### Local Installation (for Instructors or non-students)